ShadabFaiz/personal-voice-assistant/README.md

 # VoiceChat-AI (Self Hosted everything)

-Self hosted Voice Chat interaction with a self hosted AI in real time.
-Everything needs to be self hosted.
+**GOAL:** Develop a Self hosted Voice Chat application with a self hosted AI in real time.
+Everything needs to be self hosted, and in real time.You will be interacting the LLM using voice instead of typings.

 ### v0.0.1 (Self host Ollama)
 1. Self host Ollama on windows/WSL with any model.
 This model will be used for interaction.
 It may be switched to different model later.